PS4 Pro is a no-brainer for 4K TV, but a PS4 Slim will be more than sufficient if you don’t have one or don’t plan on getting one of those.

 In order to determine which version of the PlayStation 4 is the best for you, you should consider the following:

 This is a fairly obvious one.
 Naturally, if you have a 4K TV or 4K monitor, then the Pro is the obvious choice.
 But is it worth the money on a 1080p display?
-The short answer is: no. You might have thought that you’d get better graphics or 60 FPS performance with the Pro in a 1080p resolution but that is, unfortunately, not going to happen.
+The short answer is: no. You might have thought that you’d get better graphics or 60 FPS performance with the Pro in a 1080p resolution, but that is, unfortunately, not going to happen.

 The only visual improvements that the Pro brings to a 1080p screen are supersampling, slightly better effects, and sharper textures.
 However, those are not even noticeable unless compared side-by-side with the images rendered by the Slim.

 As for framerates, the PS4 Pro does give games a small FPS increase via raw power when its boost mode is enabled, but that is still nowhere near 60 FPS.
-The problem here is that games need to be patched in order to run in 60 FPS, and only the very best optimized games such as Metal Gear Solid V or the Last of Us Remastered can achieve that.
+The problem here is that games need to be patched to run in 60 FPS, and only the very best optimized games such as Metal Gear Solid V or the Last of Us Remastered can achieve that.

 Now, every PlayStation 4 supports PSVR.
 The only advantage that the Pro brings in this regard is slightly better graphics.
-Ultimately, it is sort of the same deal as with a 1080p display and the improvements are minuscule.
+Ultimately, it is sort of the same deal as with a 1080p display, and the improvements are minuscule.

 Truth be told, the $100 price difference in pricing between the Slim and the Pro is negligible for a lot of people.
-However, the only concrete reason as to why you’d spend that extra cash on the Pro are its 4K gaming and streaming capabilities.
+However, the only concrete reason as to why you’d spend that extra cash on the Pro is its 4K gaming and streaming capabilities.